That you held in your teeth, love

 - Dante in Devil May Cry 4, when using the Lucifer weapon, becomes some sort of demonic flamenco dancer, and he triggers the explosion of the Lucifer's shards by tossing a rose (that the game insists is significant only in its insignificance).
 Video.

-- Kenshin from Sengoku Basara is often seen surrounded by dozens of blooming roses or petals, though it's probably just from Kasuga's point of view.
-Used to great effect in the anime during his fight with Nouhime.
+- Kenshin from Sengoku Basara is often surrounded by dozens of rose petals, though it's probably just from Kasuga's point of view.
+Used to great effect in the anime during his fight with Nohime.